History of Ohio: Great Depression, World War II and the Cold War (1929–1999)

-Un-American activities

 The Ohio Un-American Activities Committee was a government agency which existed to collect information on citizens with communist sympathies, resulting in 15 convictions, 40 indictments, and 1,300 suspects.
 Governor Frank Lausche generally opposed the committee, but his vetoes were overridden by the legislature.
 The state forced their employees to sign a loyalty oath, promising "to defend the state against foreign and domestic enemies", in order to receive a paycheck.
 Professors and Holocaust survivors Bernhard Blume and Oskar Seidlin were among those required to take the oath.
 Ohio barred communists from receiving unemployment benefits.